GianM0027/Embedder-Gemma-RoBERTa/README.md

 ### Prerequisites
 - Access to a Kaggle account.
-- An API token from Hugging Face to access model APIs.
+- An API token from Hugging Face to access model APIs, along with the permission for using `google/Gemma_2b` and `roberta-base`.

 ### Setup Instructions